 - Information about your nationality, race, or ethnicity.

 - Information about your religious beliefs, sexual orientation, and political opinions.

 - Information about your health, including any medical condition, health, and sickness records.

 How is your information used?

 Subject to applicable law, your personal data may be stored and processed by us for the following purposes:

 - To evaluate applications for employment and make decisions in relation to selection of staff;

-- Pre-employment screening including, where relevant and appropriate, identity check, right to work verification, reference check, credit check, financial sanction check, and criminal record checks;
+- Pre-employment screening including, where relevant and appropriate, identity check, right to work verification, reference check, credit check, financial sanction check, and criminal record (Disclosure and Barring Service – DBS) checks;

 - To make job offers, providing contracts of employment or engagement and preparing to commence your employment or engagement where you accept an offer from us;

 - To contact you should another potentially suitable vacancy arise;